I’m an editor, writer, and content strategist.

 Print Design

-I worked with the Oregonian Media Group sales team to design special print sections supporting different verticals like travel, education, and healthcare.
+I worked with the Oregonian Media Group sales team to design special print sections supporting diverse verticals, including travel, education, and healthcare.
 I used Adobe Photoshop, InDesign, and Illustrator to produce each section.

-I co-designed the creative framework for a seasonal sponsor content travel section that is so successful it has expanded to three issues per year.
+I co-designed the creative framework for a seasonal sponsor content travel section that is so successful, it has expanded to three issues per year.
+To hit both brand integrity and sales goals, the product weaves together editorial content and high-quality visuals with brand placement to create a guide that people actually want to read and advertisers want to be in.

 Writing Samples